 Through a given database, the cameras can recognize any suspicious activity taking place at the premises, including the existence of objects such as iron bars and firearms.

-Aside from providing improved image quality, Itau Unibanco says that the artificial intelligence (AI)-powered cameras play a crucial role as far as customer experience at the branch is concerned.
+Aside from providing improved image quality, Itau Unibanco says that artificial intelligence (AI)-powered cameras play a crucial role as far as customer experience at the branch is concerned.

-Facial recognition enables the bank to identify the number of customers within the agency, generating heat maps, measuring queue time in an effort to create the sector that has the largest concentration of people.
+Facial recognition enables the bank to identify the number of customers within the agency, generating heat maps, measuring queue time in an effort to create a sector that has the largest concentration of people.

 Nonetheless, the project elicits concerns about customer privacy.

 In fact, in 2018, ViaQuatro, a subway operator in Sao Paulo was sued after introducing “interactive doors”, which gathered data on its passengers including gender, approximate age and emotions.